Resources

 • Property insurance

-If you are renting out your entire property but don't want to handle the landlord's administrative tasks, you can hire a property manager.
-But if you're living in your home as the landlord, then you are the property manager.
-Are you prepared for the task?
+If you’re renting out your entire property but don't want to handle the landlord's administrative tasks, you can hire a property manager.
+However, if you're living in your home as the landlord, then you are the property manager.

-Check out our blog post 8 Lessons for a First Time Landlord to better understand what's involved.
-Essentially, you should be prepared for the following tasks when renting out a room in your home:
+Check out our blog post How to Succeed as a First-Time Landlord to better understand what's involved.
+Be prepared for the following tasks when renting out a room in your home:

-• Perform a background and credit check on applicants.
+• Perform background and credit check on applicants

 The background check is critical for military families.
-You don't want the short-term financial gain of renting out a room negatively impacting your long-term career prospects.
+You don't want the short-term financial gain of renting out a room to negatively impact your long-term career prospects.
 Verify you aren't allowing a criminal into your home before you have to report the incident on your next security clearance.

 A lease is an absolute must in a roommate situation.
-Since this individual will be living in your primary residence, he can claim legal rights to your home if you don't have anything in writing that draws up a clear delineation of his status as a tenant.
+Since this individual will be living in your primary residence, he can claim legal rights to your home if you have nothing in writing that draws up a clear delineation of his status as a tenant.

-You don't want to have to take your tenant to court because he's claiming squatter's rights when you try to sell your home when orders arrive.
-Do you think your last PCS was stressful?
-Get a lease in plain simple language to avoid this mess!
+You don't want to take your tenant to court because he's claiming squatter's rights when you sell your home when orders arrive.
+Get a lease in plain, simple language to avoid a mess!

 back to top

 Legally, the room must be habitable, meaning it has to meet health and building codes, including the absence of mold.
-As the landlord, you have to ensure your tenant’s comfort and safety through working heating and air conditioning, functional windows, and access to a bathroom.
+Landlords must ensure the tenant’s comfort and safety through working heating and air conditioning, functional windows, and access to a bathroom.

-There are preparations beyond safety standards that are needed to attract the most qualified renters.
+To attract the most qualified renters, you need preparations beyond safety standards.
 Many room renters are interested in simplifying life and hope to find an updated, furnished bedroom.
-To justify asking the market’s highest rental prices, you’ll need to supply the room with quality amenities, from linens and floor coverings to updated paint and curtains.
-Don’t forget to document the room’s condition with pictures before and after the tenant moves in.
+To justify asking the market’s highest rental prices, landlords can supply the room with quality amenities, from linens and floor coverings to updated paint and curtains.
+Document the room’s condition with pictures before and after the tenant moves in.

-Before your tenant rearranges your furniture and takes over the pantry, make sure to lay some ground rules.
+Before your tenant rearranges your furniture and takes over the pantry, it’s wise to establish and communicate some boundaries.
 One way to help you achieve house rules is to create a list and keep it posted in a clear, visible place, such as on the front of the refrigerator.

 • No smoking inside the home.